To end the worldwide disease, damage and death caused by tobacco.

 ASH and the Framework Convention Alliance (FCA)

-ASH supports the global war on tobacco by working with and supporting the Framework Convention Alliance, a coalition made up of hundreds of individual organizations in more than 100 countries.
-All of the organizations work together to enforce and effectuate the Framework Convention on Tobacco Control — the world’s first international antismoking and nonsmokers’ rights treaty.
-Since 2000, ASH has provided resources, leadership and direction to the Framework Convention Alliance.
-The FCA is an independent organization with a Board of Directors different from that of ASH however FCA’s Executive Director and several other staff are supported by ASH contributions.
+Since 2000 ASH has been supporting the global war on tobacco by working with and supporting the Framework Convention Alliance, a coalition made up of more than 500 organizations in over 100 countries.
+All of the organizations work together to enforce and effectuate the WHO Framework Convention on Tobacco Control (FCTC) — the world’s first international public health treaty.
+Starting in 2003 and through 2015 ASH provided the FCA with its first Executive Director, hence providing resources, leadership and direction to the Framework Convention Alliance.
+As of January 1, 2016, ASH passed the FCA’s leadership on to HealthBridge Canada.
+ASH will continue to work with the FCA and its incoming director with the aim of accelerating the implementation of the life-saving measures of the Framework Convention on Tobacco Control (FCTC).

 Helpful Related Links: